Wednesday, March 13, 2024

 P.K.Ghatak,MD.

 Epstein-Barr Virus (EBV) was originally known as Burkitt Lymphoma Virus.
-Dr. Denis P. Burkitt ( from Ireland) a surgeon working in Uganda reported a highly aggressive Head and Neck lymphoma of children in 1958.
-He send biopsy specimens to Dr. Epstein, a Pathologist in UK.
-Dr. Epstein, Barr- a virologist from Ireland and Dr. Achlonga, a Pathologist with interest in electron microscopy from Trinidad, worked together and identified a virus in the biopsy tissue.
-They reported their finding in 1964 and named the virus - Burkitt lymphoma virus.
+Dr. Denis P. Burkitt (from Ireland) a surgeon working in Uganda reported a highly aggressive Head and Neck lymphoma of children in 1958.
+He sent biopsy specimens to Dr. Epstein, a Pathologist in the UK.
+Dr. Epstein, a virologist from Ireland and Dr. Achlonga, a Pathologist with interest in electron microscopy originally from Trinidad, worked together and identified a virus in the biopsy tissue.
+They reported their finding in 1964 and named the virus, Burkitt lymphoma virus.
 This is the first virus identified as the cause of human malignancy – the first human oncogene.
 The virus is known today as Epstein-Barr virus - EBV in short.

-This articles on EBV is the 3rd and last of a series virus after producing the primary illness, enter in a latent period.
-In certain circumstances the virus is reactivated and produce different illnesses.
+This articles on EBV is the 3rd and last of a series virus after producing the primary illness, then enter a latent period.
+In certain circumstances, the virus is reactivated and produce different illnesses.
 The EBV infects B-lymphocytes and B-memory cells and remains dormant in these cells.
-EBV is known to produce a number malignancies and other medical illnesses when reactivates.
+EBV is known to produce a number of malignancies and other medical illnesses when it reactivates.

-In a previous blog, many aspects of the EBV was discussed, this article is a supplement to -
+In a previous blog, many aspects of the EBV were discussed, this article is a supplement to -

 https://humihealth.blogspot.com/search?q=Epstein+Barr+virus.